Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Results and Discussion

-\paragraph{Can Merging Improve Specific Aspects?} In the preceding paragraphs, we found that merges are sometimes competitive but most often outperformed by individual languages: We found that Icelandic tends to give stronger gains on the linguistic probes in FoBLiMP, while Danish seems more helpful for comprehension probes in FoBCoMP.
-This raises the question of whether the two languages can complement each other, with Icelandic adding linguistic strengths and Danish adding text comprehension skills.
-We therefore ask: \textbf{Do merges add linguistic capabilities to transfer from Danish only?} To test this, we compare Danish-only with merges on FoBLiMP (Table~\ref{tab:foblimp}).
-Comparing each merge pairwise against Danish within otherwise equal setups, the merge wins in 30/60 cases and Danish in 29 cases, and in one case, there is a tie.
-To see the potential of merging, we also compare the best merge against Danish.
-The best merge outperforms Danish in 14/20 cases, while Danish performs better in 6 cases.
-These results suggest that merging can indeed add linguistic capabilities to Danish models.
-Exploring this further is a promising direction for future work.

-Finally, we ask: \textbf{Do merges add comprehension capabilities to Icelandic models?} For FoBCoMP, we make a pairwise comparison of Icelandic with the merged models (based on Table~\ref{tab:fobcomp}).
-Overall, the merges do not perform better: Icelandic wins in 38 out of 60 comparisons, while the merges win 16 times, with 6 ties.
-Focusing only on the best merge in each case, the results are evenly split, with 10 wins for the merge and 10 wins for Icelandic.
-This suggests that merges can sometimes match or improve on Icelandic only, but the potential is smaller than for linguistic capabilities.
+\paragraph{Can Merging Improve Specific Aspects?} Our preceding analyses indicate that merges are sometimes competitive but often outperformed by individual languages.
+Icelandic tends to drive stronger gains on linguistic probes (FoBLiMP), whereas Danish appears more beneficial for comprehension probes (FoBCoMP).
+This suggests that merges could potentially leverage the linguistic strengths of Icelandic while incorporating the comprehension skills of Danish.
+We find that merges can indeed add linguistic capabilities to Danish models.
+Comparing Danish-only models with merges on FoBLiMP (Table~\ref{tab:foblimp}), pairwise comparisons show that merges outperform Danish in 30 out of 60 cases, Danish wins in 29 cases, and one case ties.
+Considering the best merge against Danish, the merge achieves 14 wins out of 20, compared to 6 for Danish.
+These results indicate that merging can meaningfully enhance the linguistic capabilities of Danish models.
+For comprehension capabilities, merges provide only limited benefits to Icelandic models.
+On FoBCoMP (Table~\ref{tab:fobcomp}), in 60 pairwise comparisons, Icelandic wins 38 times, merges 16, with 6 ties.
+Focusing only on the best merge per case, results are evenly split (10 wins each).
+This suggests that while merges can occasionally match or slightly improve comprehension over Icelandic-only models, the gains are smaller than those observed for linguistic capabilities.

 \paragraph{Human Ratings} in the sentence continuation task, (Table~\ref{tab:all-scores_sentence}) show that the models trained on Icelandic only and the Merge$^{is+}$ model are very close: For LoRA, Merge$^{is+}$ achieves the highest overall score (3.436 versus 3.396), while for full tuning, the Icelandic model achieves higher average scores (3.413 versus 3.361).
 Icelandic LoRA performs best on the lexical level but is weaker in grammar, semantics and fluency.
 Interestingly, for semantics, the merged models score slightly higher in both cases, which is partially in line with results previously discussed in this section, where the Icelandic models were comparatively weak on comprehension tasks.
 This indicates that that while lexical knowledge can be effectively acquired through pre-training on Icelandic, other skills can benefit from the broader exposure provided by the merging approach.
 In the summarization task however (Table~\ref{tab:summ_performance}), scores of the Icelandic model are higher in both cases and across both linguistic quality and task completion, which could indicate the opposite.